Simple Summer Decorating Home Tour

 Next up on the blog, I’ll have a beautiful guest home tour to share with you.
 And then I’d love to circle back to The Little Cottage and share the window makeovers we did, and get the plantation shutters installed.
 Oh… and the other 15 projects I need to get completed, blogged and shared with you too.
 Always more ideas than time over here!

 Take care now everyone. xo Shannon

-- HomeGoods: New: Wicker chairs, white curtains, lemon pillows, cake stand.
-From my collection: Glass and wicker hurricanes, tealight caddy, table runner, aqua plates (both sets).
+- HomeGoods: Wicker chairs, white curtains, lemon pillows, cake stand, glass and wicker hurricanes, tealight caddy, table runner, aqua plates (both sets).
 Euro pillows in white, blue glass lamp, lantern.